WHITEDH4CKER/SMSBOMB/README.md

 #### For Debian-based GNU/Linux distributions

-To use the application, type in the following commands in GNU/Linux terminal.
+➡️To use the application, type in the following commands in GNU/Linux terminal.

 ```shell script
 sudo apt install git